 The Pole Amplitude Modulation Technique is explained in this article with the help of an example.
-Let us considered that the MMF distribution in the air gap of a three phase induction motor due to the stator winding carrying a three phase balanced currents can be written as shown below.
+Let us considered that the MMF distribution in the air gap of a three-phase induction motor due to the stator winding carrying three-phase balanced currents can be written as shown below:

-In a three phase induction motor the number of turns in each phase winding are equal, and if the motor is supplied by balanced three phase current, the maximum values of mmfs in all the phases are same.
+In a three-phase induction motor, the number of turns in each phase winding are equal, and if the motor is supplied by a balanced three-phase current, the maximum values of mmfs in all the phases are the same.

 Where, F is a constant and k is the number of modulating cycles and α = ±2π/3

-Thus, by modulating the amplitude of the MMFS in a three phase machine having a p pair of poles produces two sets of three phase MMFS with (p-k) and (p+k) poles.
-The two sets of poles will produce torques in the opposite directions.
+Thus, modulating the amplitude of the MMFS in a three-phase machine having a p pair of poles produces two sets of three-phase MMFS with (p-k) and (p+k) poles.
+The two sets of poles will produce torques in opposite directions.
 For obtaining a steady torque in one direction only, one of these pole pairs must be suppressed, and the other pair should be retained.

 In the coil inversion method, the current through the other half of winding in each phase is reversed.

 The reversed poles are shown by dotted lines.
-In the above figure (c) shows that the resultant wave that the modulated wave has 6 poles.
+The above figure (c) shows that the resultant wave that the modulated wave has 6 poles.

 In the second method of coil inversion and omission method, a section of the winding is omitted from each half and half of the remaining portion of the winding is reversed with respect to the first half.

-The figure (d) shows the MMF wave of a stator wound for eight poles.
-In the figure (e) fourth and eight coils are omitted whereas fifth, sixth and seventh coils are reversed with respect to the first three coils.thus, the motor can run corresponding to 8 poles that were original and 6 poles that are modulated.
+Figure (d) shows the MMF wave of a stator wound for eight poles.
+In figure (e) fourth and eighth coils are omitted whereas the fifth, sixth, and seventh coils are reversed with respect to the first three coils.
+Thus, the motor can run corresponding to 8 poles that were original and 6 poles that are modulated.